FELA: A Multi-Agent Evolutionary System for Feature Engineering of Industrial Event Log Data: Experiment

 \subsection{Feature Engineering Performance (RQ1)}

-Table~\ref{tab:dia_performance} presents the feature engineering performance of FELA and baseline methods on the tabular Dia dataset.
-The proposed FELA achieves superior performance in accuracy, precision, and AUC, demonstrating its effectiveness in handling structured data.
-Notably, FELA improves precision from 0.514 to 0.552 and AUC from 0.802 to 0.812 compared to the runner-up method LLM-FE, indicating its capability to generate high-quality discriminative features for tabular data analysis.

-On the Taobao conversion prediction dataset, FELA maintains its competitive advantage as shown in Table~\ref{tab:taobao_performance}.
-Our method obtains the highest scores in accuracy, precision, F1-score, and AUC, with a notable AUC improvement from 0.641 to 0.653 over LLM-FE.
+Table~\ref{tab:datasets} presents the feature engineering performance of FELA and baseline methods on different datasets.
+In the Dia dataset, the proposed FELA achieves superior performance in accuracy, precision, and AUC, demonstrating its effectiveness in handling structured data.
+Notably, FELA improves the AUC from 0.802 to 0.812 compared to the runner-up method LLM-FE, indicating its capability to generate high-quality discriminative features for tabular data analysis.
+On the Taobao conversion prediction dataset, FELA maintains its competitive advantage.
+Our method obtains a notable AUC improvement from 0.641 to 0.653 over LLM-FE.
 This consistent superiority across multiple metrics confirms FELA's robustness in processing complex industrial log data with relational characteristics.
 The evaluation on the Tencent user churn dataset further validates FELA's superiority on complex industrial log data.
-As summarized in Table~\ref{tab:churn_performance}, FELA outperforms all baselines in accuracy, precision, F1-score, and AUC, achieving a significant AUC boost from 0.686 to 0.701 compared to LLM-FE.
+FELA outperforms all baselines, achieving a significant AUC boost from 0.686 to 0.701 compared to LLM-FE {and OpenFE}.
 These results across three distinct domains demonstrate that FELA consistently generates semantically meaningful features that enhance predictive performance in diverse real-world industrial scenarios.